 Vitamin C is an amazing antioxidant that powerfully fights free radicals which attack thriving skin cells and cause the breakdown of collagen.
 This all leads to the formation of wrinkles.
 Antioxidants, found in items like coenzyme Q10, vitamins C and E and green tea, help neutralize the threat of free radicals.

 Retinol is the most active form of vitamin A. which is fat-soluble.
 Retinol is essential for reproduction of skin cells and for growth.
 It also helps in the differentiation of the epithelial tissue.
-This becomes more necessary as the skin ages it becomes thinner and loses its elasticity which leads to discoloration, wrinkles and sagging skin.
+This becomes more necessary as the skin ages it becomes thinner and loses its elasticity which leads to discolouration, wrinkles and sagging skin.
 Retinol is found in healthy foods like eggs and liver, and can also be found in some fortified products.

 Iron is the carrier of oxygen to the skin, allowing it to breathe.
 Zinc enhances cell restoration and growth, and also belongs to a group of enzymes that assist in maintaining collagen supplies.
 These enzymes cannot rebuild collagen properly without zinc.